Location: United States

 Her art education includes academic instruction, private study and mentoring under a professional artist, and independent study in various media such as stained glass design and construction, pottery, etc. She continues to broaden her art knowledge and experience as opportunity permits.
 Her background in art education and working with multimedia have provided Susan with a broad spectrum of understanding and appreciation for all aspects of art enabling her to serve as a juror for fine art exhibitions and on judge’s panels for multi-grade art fairs.
 Although she has produced artwork in numerous mediums, her preference is acrylic mixed media abstraction.

 She is an accomplished and internationally published abstract expressionist painter and maintains gallery representation.
 Her artwork has exhibited in solo, national juried and group exhibitions in museums and galleries across the state of North Carolina.
-Susan’s fine art can be found in private and commercial collections throughout the US and Canada.
+Susan’s fine art can be found in private and commercial collections throughout the US, Canada and Europe.

 Journey is a portfolio of paintings expressing feelings, emotions, and inspirations in my life.